LuciaMGil/REGEX-Tutorial/Develop/gist-template.md

 This tutorial will explain how regex can be used to match an email by discussing important concepts used in regular expressions and using examples.

 ## Summary
 Regular expressions are sequences of metacharacters, denoting a pattern.
 These patterns can be of various kinds: a mix of letters with digits, special characters and different language characters.
-One common way to use regex is to use it to identify if a use has entered something correctly in a form such as an email.
+One common way to use regex is to use it to identify if a user has entered something correctly in a form such as an email.

 We will be using the following regex as an example:</br>